RhinoRhys/radarr-collections/README.md

 ## People Monitoring

 Do you want everything by a certain Actor, Producer, Director or Writer?
 Grab their TMDB ID number from their [TMDB profile page](https://www.themoviedb.org/person/138-quentin-tarantino?language=en-US) web address `themoviebd.org/person/####-name-of-person` and using the template below, select which credits you would like to monitor.
 Should work with 'Cast' and any of the separating headers on their profile page or [this list](https://www.themoviedb.org/talk/598c3a70925141080100e601).
+If monitoring 'Acting' credits, specific charcater names can be set to allow you to reject movies where they are credited as "Himself" or "Herself", if "Uncredited" appears in there, or if you wish to exclude any other role they are credited with.

 In the config folder, make a copy of `people.default.conf` and rename it `people.conf`.